base-org/web/apps/base-docs/base-camp/docs/new-keyword/new-keyword-exercise.md

 ## AddressBookFactory

 The `AddressBookFactory` contains one function, `deploy`.
 It creates an instance of `AddressBook` and assigns the caller as the owner of that instance.
+It then returns the `address` of the newly-created contract.

 ---